ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 To use a non PER enabled workspace, complete the following manual steps before using them:

 1. Create a Cloud connection by attaching all the available subnets that are used for communication from your non PER enabled Power Virtual Server workspace.
-2. Verify that the Cloud connection status changes to Active.
+2. Verify that the Cloud connection status changes to Established.
 3. Attach the Cloud connection to the Transit gateway.
 4. Select the **Transit gateway** -> **Add connection** -> Select Direct Link and select the newly created direct link -> click **Add**.